Lease break, abandonment and goods left behind

 The rental bond can be returned, but if an Abandonment termination notice has been served, the RTA cannot process a Refund of rental bond (Form 4) until the Abandonment termination notice has expired.

-The RTA’s website has information outlining the steps which need to be taken when applying to the Tribunal.
-Contact the Queensland Civil and Administrative Tribunal (QCAT) for further information and to apply for a hearing.
+The RTA’s website has information outlining the steps which need to be taken when applying to QCAT.
+Contact the QCAT registry for further information on the tribunal and to apply for a hearing.

 Places that can help